Physics-informed diffusion models in spectral space: Introduction

 \section{Introduction}

-Deep learning approaches for PDEs have progressed toward increasingly general representations of solution spaces: from physics-informed neural networks (PINNs) \cite{Raissi2019,Sirignano2018}, which approximate individual PDE instances via residual-based objectives, to neural operators~\cite{Anandkumar2019,Kovachki2023,Lu2021,Li2021,Li2024}, which learn solution maps for families of parametric PDEs, and more recently to generative models that learn distributions over PDE parameters and solutions \cite{huang2024diffusionpde,Ciftci2024}.
-Through conditional sampling, the generative perspective naturally supports forward and inverse problems as well as reconstruction from sparse or noisy measurements, which are settings that are often ill-posed for classical solvers.
+Deep learning approaches for \PDEs\ have progressed toward increasingly general representations of solution spaces: from \PINNs\ \cite{Raissi2019,Sirignano2018}, which approximate individual \PDE\ instances via residual-based objectives, to neural operators~\cite{Anandkumar2019,Kovachki2023,Lu2021,Li2021,Li2024}, which learn solution maps for families of parametric \PDEs, and more recently to generative models that learn distributions over \PDE\ parameters and solutions \cite{huang2024diffusionpde,Ciftci2024}.
+Through conditional sampling, the generative perspective naturally supports fundamentally different problem settings: \emph{forward problems}, inferring the \PDE\ solution from sparse or full observations of the coefficient; \emph{inverse problems}, inferring the \PDE\ coefficient from sparse or full observations of the solution; and \emph{joint reconstruction}, recovering both the solution and coefficient from sparse observations of the solution and coefficient.
+Many of these problems, especially those with sparse observations, are ill-posed in the classical sense and lie outside the reach of standard solvers.
+The generative approach addresses this through a Bayesian formulation, in which the learned prior regularizes the problem and induces a well-defined posterior.

-In this work, we develop such a generative framework, which we term \emph{physics-informed spectral diffusion} (PISD).
+In this work, we develop such a generative framework, which we term \emph{physics-informed spectral diffusion} (\PISD).
 Our approach represents functions via scaled spectral coefficients and trains a diffusion model \cite{Ho2020,Song2021,Karras2022} in the resulting finite-dimensional latent space \cite{Rombach2022,Vahdat2021}.
-The scaling is obtained from the data distribution and ensures that the diffusion process induced in function space remains within a class of functions for which the underlying PDE operators are well defined.
+The scaling is obtained from the data distribution and ensures that the diffusion process induced in function space remains within a class of functions for which the underlying \PDE\ operators are well defined.
 In particular, we show that if the data distribution satisfies a Sobolev regularity condition, then the induced diffusion process in function space preserves this regularity.
-At inference time, we enforce physics-informed constraints and measurement conditions using a variant of diffusion posterior sampling (DPS) \cite{chung2023diffusion} with Adam-based updates \cite{Kingma2014}.
-We present a schematic of the PISD method in \cref{fig:poisson_results} and describe it in detail in \cref{sec:method}.
+At inference time, we enforce physics-informed constraints and measurement conditions using a variant of \DPS\ \cite{chung2023diffusion} with Adam-based updates \cite{Kingma2014}.
+We present a schematic of the \PISD\ method in \cref{fig:poisson_results} and describe it in detail in \cref{sec:method}.